Effects of concurrency on epidemic spreading in Markovian temporal networks: Impact of concurrency on the dynamics of the SIS and SIR models

+In this section, we examine the SIS model with partnership models $1$, $2$, and $3$.
 We first compare between partnership models $1$ and $2$.
 We recall that model 2 has a higher concurrency than model 1 when each edge is active with the same probability in the two models.
-To exclude the possible effects of the distribution of the duration for which the edge is active and that for which the edge is inactive, we consider model $1$ with $\psi_1(\tau_1)=2b_2e^{-2b_2\tau_1}$ and $\psi_2(\tau_2)=C_1\lambda_1e^{-\lambda_1\tau_2}+C_2\lambda_2e^{-\lambda_2\tau_2}$, where $\lambda_1$, $\lambda_2$, $C_1$, and $C_2$ are given by Eqs.~\eqref{lambda1}, \eqref{lambda2}, \eqref{C1}, and \eqref{C2}, respectively, with $a = a_2$ and $b = b_2$.
+To exclude the possible effects of the distribution of the duration for which the edge is active and that for which the edge is inactive, we use model $1$ with $\psi_1(\tau_1)=2b_2e^{-2b_2\tau_1}$ and $\psi_2(\tau_2)=C_1\lambda_1e^{-\lambda_1\tau_2}+C_2\lambda_2e^{-\lambda_2\tau_2}$, where $\lambda_1$, $\lambda_2$, $C_1$, and $C_2$ are given by Eqs.~\eqref{lambda1}, \eqref{lambda2}, \eqref{C1}, and \eqref{C2}, respectively, with $a = a_2$ and $b = b_2$.
 In this manner, models 1 and 2 have the identical distribution of the duration of the edge being active (i.e., $\psi_1$) and that of the edge being inactive (i.e., $\psi_2$), whereas they are different in terms of the amount of concurrency.

-In Figs.~\ref{fig:1p_vs_2}(a)--\ref{fig:1p_vs_2}(d), we show the relationships between the infection rate and final epidemic size for a network generated by the ER random graph.
-Figures~\ref{fig:1p_vs_2}(a) and \ref{fig:1p_vs_2}(b) correspond to $q^*=0.1$; Figs.~\ref{fig:1p_vs_2}(c) and \ref{fig:1p_vs_2}(d) correspond to $q^*=0.5$.
-Figures~\ref{fig:1p_vs_2}(a) and \ref{fig:1p_vs_2}(c) correspond to the slow edge dynamics; Figs.~\ref{fig:1p_vs_2}(b) and \ref{fig:1p_vs_2}(d) correspond to the fast edge dynamics.
-Figures~\ref{fig:1p_vs_2}(a)--\ref{fig:1p_vs_2}(d) indicate that, in each of these combinations of a value of $q^*$ and speed of the edge dynamics, the final epidemic size is larger for model $2$ than model $1$ when the infection rate is near the epidemic threshold.
-This result suggests that concurrency promotes epidemic spreading near the epidemic threshold.
-In contrast, the concurrency suppresses the epidemic spreading when the infection rate, and hence the final epidemic size, is larger in each of the four cases.
-We also find that, at small infection rates including near the epidemic threshold, model 2 yields only marginally larger final epidemic sizes than model 1 when $q^*= 0.5$ (see Figs.~\ref{fig:1p_vs_2}(c) and \ref{fig:1p_vs_2}(d)).
+In Fig.~\ref{fig:sis_1p_vs_2}(a)--(d), we show the relationships between the infection rate and fraction of infectious nodes at $t=10^4$ for a network generated by the ER random graph.
+Figure~\ref{fig:sis_1p_vs_2}(a) and (b) corresponds to $q^*=0.1$; Fig.~\ref{fig:sis_1p_vs_2}(c) and (d) corresponds to $q^*=0.5$.
+Figure~\ref{fig:sis_1p_vs_2}(a) and (c) corresponds to the slow edge dynamics; Fig.~\ref{fig:sis_1p_vs_2}(b) and (d) corresponds to the fast edge dynamics.
+Figure~\ref{fig:sis_1p_vs_2}(a)--(d) indicates that, in each of these combinations of a value of $q^*$ and speed of the edge dynamics, the epidemic threshold is smaller for model $2$ than model $1$.
+As a result, the fraction of infectious nodes is larger for model $2$ than model $1$ when the infection rate is near the epidemic threshold.
+These results suggest that concurrency decreases the epidemic threshold and promotes epidemic spreading when the infection rate is near the epidemic threshold, which is consistent with the main conclusions of previous studies \cite{Bauch2000PRSB,Onaga2017PRL,Onaga2019book}.
+However, the epidemic threshold and the fraction of infectious nodes near the epidemic threshold are almost the same between models 1 and 2 when $q^* = 0.5$ (see Fig.~\ref{fig:sis_1p_vs_2}(c) and (d)).
+Furthermore, the concurrency decreases the fraction of infectious nodes when the infection rate is sufficiently larger than the epidemic threshold, with both $q^*=0.1$ and $q^*=0.5$.